 The Presentation College Nursing Program has been continuously accredited since 1968!

 Presentation College’s Bachelor of Science in Nursing degree is a four-year program that combines liberal arts and a science foundation with an extensive range of nursing courses.
-The program prepares students to provide nursing care in a variety of settings, including hospitals, private practice, long-term care, clinics, and health care/community agencies.
+After earning the B.S., students are eligible to take the national examination for licensure as a registered nurse (NCLEX).

 The nursing program delivers a broad base of knowledge—which includes the study of behavioral sciences and humanities—to reflect the variety of roles served by nurses in the 21st century.
 Students are partnered with a faculty coach in the second year, and we use very few adjunct faculty when compared to most other nursing programs.

-As a student in the nursing program, you’ll benefit from our strong reputation and the valuable connections and relationships we’ve built with the region’s top hospitals and health care organizations, including Avera.
+As a student in the nursing program, you’ll benefit from our strong reputation and the valuable connections and relationships we’ve built with the region’s top hospitals and health care organizations, including Avera Health, Sanford Health, & the Mayo Clinic.
 This significantly eases the burden of finding top clinical placement sites, which for most other schools is a highly competitive process.

 Students in the Nursing Program begin their clinical training early, in just the second year.
 And with facilities like our cadaver lab—and state-of-the-art Avera Simulation Center—you’ll gain outstanding hands-on learning opportunities.

 Incoming freshman that are admitted into the Nursing major can progress into program courses after their first year at Presentation College.
 They must have a cumulative 2.7 GPA and have passed the TEAS or NLN/PAX entrance nursing exam.
 They must also submit the Nursing Program Application, along with a 300-400 word essay (see above).